-The details of our realized and unrealized gains on derivative instruments, net, are as follows:
+The details of our realized and unrealized gains (losses) on derivative instruments, net, are as follows:

-Year ended

-December 31,
+Year ended December 31,

-2019 2018
+2019

 in millions

-Cross-currency and interest rate derivative contracts (a) € 69.8 € 292.4
+Cross-currency and interest rate derivative contracts (a) € (386.9) € 69.8

-Foreign currency forward contracts 0.3 3.4
+Foreign currency forward contracts (0.9) 0.3

-Total € 70.1 € 295.8
+Total € (387.8) € 70.1

-(a) The net gains are primarily attributable to a decrease in the value of the euro relative to the U.S. dollar.
-In addition, the net gains include a net gain (loss) of (€55.2 million) and €0.5 million during 2019 and 2018, respectively, resulting from changes in credit risk valuation adjustments.
+(a) The losses for the 2020 periods are primarily attributable to (i) net losses associated with changes in the relative value of euro to the U.S. dollar and (ii) net losses associated with changes in certain market interest rates.
+In addition, the results include a net gain (loss) of €67.5 million and (€55.2 million) during 2020 and 2019, respectively, resulting from changes in credit risk valuation adjustments associated with cross-currency and interest-rate derivative contracts.